Loading

 Emotional aftermath of tragic deaths

 Families who face the tragic death of a loved one while they are in custody undergo a rough period of emotional pain.
 The pain of death can be compounded by asking about the events before the time of death.
-You will get the support you need here at Law Offices of Kenneth Chike Odiwe during these difficult periods.
+You will get the support you need here at Law Offices of Kenneth Odiwe during these difficult periods.

 Legal Remedy for Tragic Deaths